T-34-85 (Cyprus)

 2 Likes

-I have submitted this suggestion, I don’t know when it’ll be approved.
+I’ve submitted this suggestion, though I don’t know when it will be approved.

-I have been there and there is enough space for tank combat, from narrow alleys to busy highstreets, to tall buildings and short buildings.
-I have taken a lot of pictures and I have submitted them with the suggestion.
-Although, you are somewhat right comparing this to Normandy, however Normandy is a world war 2 map, while this here is a cold war map that is arguably much more lively aesthetically even if they’ll add it as fully abandoned.
+I’ve been to the location myself, and there’s more than enough space for tank combat, from narrow alleys and busy high streets to tall buildings and low structures.
+I took plenty of photos and included them with the suggestion.
+While you’re somewhat right in comparing it to Normandy, the difference is that Normandy is a World War II map, whereas this is a Cold War setting that feels much more alive aesthetically, even if it were added as a fully abandoned city.

-The old Nicosia airport could be an interesting location as well, as it featured the best organized Greek defenses.
-Cyprus as a whole can be added as an air battle map.
+The old Nicosia airport could also make for an interesting location, as it featured some of the best-organized Greek defenses.
+In fact, Cyprus as a whole could even work well as an air battle map.

 I’ve been there too, I think the main issue is that it is very CQB/FIBUA, where everything is really condensed into one area.
 You can have open areas on the side, but it has a lot of lanes compared to other maps.
 I’d love to see it though, as a larger map, as they’re too small as it stands.